 European institutions and the EU anti-discrimination policy

-The EU legislation process develops in the framework of the so-called "institutional triangle" made of three institutions:
+The EU legislative process develops within the so-called "institutional triangle" made up of three EU institutions:

-Click on the infographic below to know about the ordinary legislative procedure, the possibility of one to three readings by the two co-legislators, and the conciliation procedure between the EP and the Council:
+Explore the infographic describing the mechanism and the possibility of one, two, or three readings by the two co-legislators and a conciliation procedure between the EP and the Council: